chandc/SnakeGame/README.md

 ![](./classes.png)

 The image below shows the output from the game.
 The snake head is in dark red color and its tail is brown in color.
 Food is in yellow.
-The movement is controlled by the `up, down,right` and `left` arrow on the keyboard.
+The movement is controlled by the `up, down,right` and `left` arrows on the keyboard.
 Every time the snake eats food, it is awarded with one point and its tail grows by one block.
 While the game is running, one can hear background music.
 To terminate the game, we click the orange button on the upper right hand corner.

 ![](./SnakeGame.png)